 One of the most popular manufacturers that produce thermostats is White Rodgers.
 Being established by a group of Emerson engineers, the company has produced thermostat products since 1936.
 With years of experience in the industry, White Rodgers has embraced many loyal clients across the globe.

 However, nothing is perfect in this world, not to mention the thermostat from White Rodgers.
-The most common issues found on White Rodgers thermostat are often associated with cooling or no heat.
-So, how to fix the problems?
+The most common issues found on White Rodgers thermostats are often associated with cooling or no heat.
+So, how do we fix the problems?

 Find out the White Rodgers thermostat troubleshooting along with the common problems and solutions on the following page.

 Troubleshooting No Heat

 What will you do if you find no-heat problems on your White Rodgers thermostat?
 Well, don’t rush to call a technician or the installer.
-Depend on the levels of the problems.
+Depends on the levels of the problems.
 You might be able to fix the no-heat issues by yourself.

 Not only money-saving but being able to repair the existing problem on your thermostat by yourself will give you a feeling of satisfaction.
-So, what you need to do with the White Rodgers thermostat troubleshooting when finding the no-heat issue on the device?
+So, what do you need to do with the White Rodgers thermostat troubleshooting when finding the no-heat issue on the device?

 Well, first of all, you need to identify the possible causes of no-heat issues.
 Several factors that contribute to the emergence of the problem include:

 - Tripped Circuit/ Blown Fuse Breaker

 If the no-heat problem is caused by the tripped circuit or blown fuse breaker, there is nothing you can do to fix it but replace the reset or fuse breaker.